I have to solve a word puzzle each time I post. Help!

 And, at the very end (at 51:10)

 Want another interesting example?
 How about a blatantly commercial product used for scripted placement of spam in online forums, that only incidentally includes automated CAPTCHA resolution?
-Which still exists, even though the website may not provide an easily located demo video.
+This product still exists, even though their website may not provide an easily located demo video.
 This is another product which uses CAPTCHA breaking, similar to setting up multiple Yahoo accounts.

 Think about the above, the next time you surf your favourite entertainment website - and get a CAPTCHA to solve, to see the pictures.